The Madness of Crowds: Gender, Race and Identity by Douglas Murray (2019)

 How Beliefs Shape Reasoning How political views influence the way we interpret data

-Our Tribal Nature Science Curiosity Close Pop-up all posts in this chapter Political beliefs shape more than opinions—they can distort how we interpret facts.
+Political beliefs shape more than opinions—they can distort how we interpret facts.
 Research shows that even those skilled in numerical reasoning are not immune to this bias.
 Recognizing how ideology influences thinking is the first step toward making more objective, evidence-based decisions.
-The … Continue reading How Beliefs Shape Reasoning How political views influence the way we interpret data
+Continue reading How Beliefs Shape Reasoning How political views influence the way we interpret data

 Exploring the Multifaceted Roles of Trust in Relationships and Society Without trust our civilization would collapse

-Reframing Questions Raising the Ships on the Sea Close Pop-up all posts in this chapter Trust is the force that holds our society together.
+Trust is the force that holds our society together.
 It is the glue that connects us, builds communities, and is one of the foundations on which society depends.
 It is vital for society to function.
-Our civilization would collapse totally … Continue reading Exploring the Multifaceted Roles of Trust in Relationships and Society Without trust our civilization would collapse
+Our civilization would collapse totally without it.
+Continue reading Exploring the Multifaceted Roles of Trust in Relationships and Society Without trust our civilization would collapse